 Plus, as the pandemic restrictions mean we won't get to see all of our loved ones for Christmas this year, cards sales are also expected to increase significantly as we find alternative ways to spread the love.

 Amanda Fergusson, chief executive of the Greeting Card Association, told the publication: "Retailers are reporting card sales above last year already.”

-Similarly, Helen Dickinson, chief executive of the BRC, said: “Whilst celebrations will no doubt be a little different this year, we know customers want to keep Christmas special.
+Similarly, Helen Dickinson, chief executive of the British Retail Consortium, said: “Whilst celebrations will no doubt be a little different this year, we know customers want to keep Christmas special.

-If you've started your Christmas shopping a little early this year, which we wouldn't blame you for considering the ongoing rumours of second lockdown, then you're not alone.
-Many others have been doing the same, to ensure they get their essentials before its potentially too late.
+If you've started your Christmas shopping a little early this year, which we wouldn't blame you for considering the ongoing rumors of a second lockdown, then you're not alone.
+Many others have been doing the same, to ensure they get their essentials before it's too late.

 “BRC’s September sales figures show signs some customers have already started a little earlier than usual, as spreading your Christmas shopping has many benefits in today’s climate – from safety to managing finances," explained Dickinson.
-"However, we want more people to embrace the true Christmas spirit, think of others and ‘Shop Early, Start Wrapping’ and most of all enjoy Christmas – however they are celebrating.”
+"However, we want more people to embrace the true Christmas spirit, think of others, to ‘Shop Early, Start Wrapping’ and, most of all, to enjoy Christmas—however they are celebrating.”

 You heard the lady, happy shopping!

 Sagal is a journalist, specialising in lifestyle, pop culture, fashion and beauty.
 She has written for a number of publications including Vogue, Glamour, Stylist, Evening Standard, Bustle, You Magazine, Dazed and Wonderland to name a few.

 Your weekly horoscope is here: October 25 - October 31